Choosing a new computer can be a daunting task. We here at the MSB Tech

 : Computers are also available for purchase at the University Bookstore

-MSB uses MS Office 2013, but we will still provide support for earlier versions of Office.
+As of September 2013, the MSB officially uses MS Office 2013, but we will still provide support for earlier versions of Office.
+Both 32-bit and 64-bit versions of MS Office will work on 64-bit Windows 7/8.
 The MS Office Professional includes Excel, Word, Power Point, Access, and Outlook.

 Microsoft Office is free for four years.

 Students can use their Georgetown email address at

 to download it.

 : Also called a memory stick or memory key.
 This is a small, portable data storage device that connects directly to your computer via a USB port.
 It is used primarily for temporary file storage and should not be used for long-term data backup.
 The MSBTC recommends that each student have at least one flash drive with at least 4 GB capacity.

 External Hard Drive/Backup

 : An external USB hard drive with 500 GB or more will allow you to regularly back up your computer.
 Cloud-based systems, like Carbonite, are another good option for backups.
 Backups are important; having them may just save your bacon one day.

 : All business school students will have access to the printers in Hariri and will be given 1300 free prints per semester.
 If you feel you would still like your own printer, we recommend getting a cheap one with color printing capabilities.
 We have found that most printers in dorm rooms go unused.